When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Additional User Study Results

 \subsection{Initial Trust Levels}

+Next, we examine whether users’ initial trust in AI is associated with differences in trust when presented with adversarial explanations.
+Table~\ref{tab:initial-trust-delta} summarizes trust scores between initial-trust groups under attack and non-attack conditions, and Figure~\ref{fig:stack6} further illustrates how cognitive sources of trust vary with pre-existing user attitudes towards AI.

 Users’ initial attitudes toward AI strongly condition their response to adversarial explanations.
-As shown in Table~\ref{tab:initial-trust-delta}, users who initially report high trust in AI exhibit the largest trust reductions under attack.
-In particular, the ``Strongly trust'' group shows the greatest trust gap ($\Delta T=1.18$, $p<10^{-3}$), indicating that misleading explanations substantially erode confidence when strong prior trust is violated.
-The ``Somewhat trust'' and ``Neutral'' groups also demonstrate significant, though more moderate, trust drops ($\Delta T=0.31$ and $0.30$, respectively; $p\ll0.001$).
+Users who initially report high trust in AI exhibit the largest trust reductions under attack.
+In particular, the ``Strongly trust'' group shows the greatest trust gap ($\Delta T=1.17$, $p<0.001$), indicating that misleading explanations substantially erode their trust when strong prior trust is violated.
+It implies that the adversarial explanations severely undermined their existing trust in AI.
+The ``Somewhat trust'', ``Neutral'' and ``Somewhat distrust'' groups also demonstrate significant, though more moderate, trust drops ($\Delta T=0.32$, $0.34$, and $0.54$, respectively; $p\ll0.001$).
+The ``Strongly distrust'' group shows no significant difference between attack and non-attack conditions ($\Delta T=-0.05$, $p=0.895$).
+This suggests a floor effect: users who already distrust AI maintain consistently low trust regardless of explanation correctness.